Louisiana (New France): French heritage today

 French colonization in Louisiana left a cultural inheritance that has been celebrated significantly in recent decades.
 The heritage of the French language, Louisiana Creole French, and Cajun French has been most threatened; for this reason, the CODOFIL (Council for the Development of French in Louisiana) was created in 1968.
 A subject of debate is the variety of French that should be taught: that of France, Canadian French, standard Louisiana French, or Cajun French.
 Today, many Cajun-dominated areas of Louisiana have formed associations with Acadian communities in Canada, which send French professors to re-teach the language in the schools.
 In 2003, 7% of Louisianans were French-speaking, though most also spoke English.
 An estimated 25% of the state's population has some French ancestry, carrying a number of last names of French origin (e.g., LeBlanc, Cordier, Dauthier, Dion, Menard, Pineaux, Hébert, Ardoin, Roubideaux).

 Many cities and villages have names of French origin.
 They include St. Louis, Detroit, Baton Rouge, New Orleans, Lafayette, Mobile, Des Moines, St. Cloud, and Duluth.
 (However, present day Duluth is located in what used to be the old Northwest Territory, not the former Louisiana Territory).
-The flag and the seal of the state of Minnesota carry a French legend.
+The official motto of the state of Minnesota ("L'etoile du Nord", The Star of the North) is the only state motto in French, derived from the state’s French colonial history.
 The Iowa state flag uses a variation of the French national flag as its base.
 The Missouri state flag and flag of New Orleans colors are based on the French flag.
 The flag of St. Louis has a fleur-de-lis prominently displayed.
 Historical festivals and commemorations point out the French presence: in 1999, Louisiana celebrated the 300th anniversary of its foundation; in 2001, Detroit did the same.
 In 2003, the 200th anniversary of the Louisiana Purchase was commemorated on numerous occasions as well as by a formal conference to recall its history.
 Certain places testify to a cultural inheritance left by the French; a prime example is the French Quarter of New Orleans.
 In 2015, St. Louis celebrated the 250th anniversary of its founding by the French in 1764.
 Many French forts have been rebuilt and opened to visitors.

 A key part of Louisianan culture finds its roots in the French period: Creole songs influenced the blues and jazz.
 Cajun music, often sung in French, remains very much alive today.
 New Orleans' Carnival season, with its height on Mardi Gras Day, testifies to a long-lived Roman Catholic heritage.